 If you have any questions about online tickets, please contact our Customer Service – firstname.lastname@example.org

 Tours last 3 hours, but you can book a more or less long visit.
 A tour to the Winter Palace can be combined with a visit to the exposition in the General Staff Building.
+You can also book a 1-day tour and visite not just Winter Palace but other royal residences of Russian emperors.

 Visit the Winter Palace